-However, by engaging students in Every Campus a Refuge, we can teach our students skills in their discipline as well as assist refugees more broadly and in more long-term ways through a place-based education model.
-For example, at Guilford, English students are:
+By engaging students in Every Campus A Refuge, we can teach our students skills in their discipline as well as assist refugees more broadly and in more long-term ways through a place-based education model.
+For example, at Guilford, students are:

-- Researching the refugee crisis and the resettlement process and creating web-content.
+- Researching the refugee crisis and the resettlement process and writing about them to raise awareness.
 This will hone students’ research skills as well as the skill of writing for public audiences.

 Other students are: